Amidar: Level differences

 In the even-numbered levels where the player controls a paint roller, the roller cannot move too far from grid rectangles that have already been filled without running out of paint and having to return to completed parts of the map to refresh its supply.
 When this happens, any painted lines which are not part of a filled rectangle will vanish and must be painted again.
-In practical terms, this means that the player must build their completed squares around the starting point of the level (which always has a fresh supply of paint) and spread outwards, rather than completing squares in any part of the game board they please, as they can on the odd-numbered levels.
+In practical terms, this means that the player must build their completed squares around the starting point of the level (which always has a fresh supply of paint) and spread outwards, rather than completing squares in any part of the gameboard, as they can on the odd-numbered levels.
 This also makes filling the corner rectangles and becoming invincible more difficult.

 Ports

 Amidar was ported by Parker Brothers to the Atari 2600 in 1982 and the Casio PV-1000 console in 1983.
 Gakken released a handheld version of Amidar in 1982.
 It was one of a series of three flip-top games with VFD screen and magnifying Fresnel lens.